 Organizations strive to supply the right products in the right quantity at the right time, place, and cost to win and secure customers.
-Demand planning helps them gain and retain customers by effectively aligning their operations with demand.
+The demand planning process helps them gain and retain customers by effectively aligning their operations with demand.

 Demand planning, a subset of sales and operations planning (S&OP), has a major impact on the entire value chain.
 It consists of a range of activities, from data collection and analysis to interacting with customers, sales, operations, and finance: